SleepyFool-gh/Sleepy_macros/select-macro/readme.md

 :: Example_5
 <!-- putting everything together, with code:
-        -> trying to open the box triggers the trap and removes the option for the player to leave -> smashing the box causes removes the option to open it or to take it with you it also causes a cave in and removes the option to go further in -> freeing the box and taking it removes the option to smash it, but you can still try to open it, which will triggers the trap as before -> going further in removes the options to interact with the mechanism (left it behind), but you can still try to open the box IF you took it with you you CANNOT go further in and then take the box, but you CAN take the box first and then go further in (as long as you don't try to open it) -> leaving the cave removes the option interact with the mechanism and the option to go further in, but if you took the box with you, you can now open it -->
+        -> trying to open the box triggers the trap & removes the option to leave -> smashing the box removes the option to open it & the option to take it with you it also causes a cave in & removes the option to go further in -> freeing & taking the box with you removes the option to smash it, but you can still try to open it, which will still trigger the trap as before -> going further in removes the options to interact with the mechanism (left it behind), but you can still try to open the box IF you took it with you you CANNOT go further in and then take the box, but you CAN take the box first and then go further in (as long as you don't try to open it) -> leaving the cave removes the option to interact with the mechanism & the option to go further in, but if you took the box with you, you can now open it -->

 <!-- adventure! -->